ML4GW/aframe/README.md

 This quickstart includes a Makefile and instructions for setting up all of the necessary software, environment variables, and credentials required to run `aframe`.

 **NOTE: this repository is a WIP.
-You will encounter bugs / undesired behavior.
+You will encounter bugs, quirks, and undesired behavior.
 If you have any suggestions on making the development process easier, please open up an issue!**

 ### Quickstart: low-friction, local development
 Each sub-task in `aframe` is implemented as a containerized application, whose environment and Apptainer [definition file](https://apptainer.org/docs/user/1.0/definition_files.html) live with the code they're meant to deploy.
 These live under the `projects` sub-directory.
 The projects include